RoyZ-iwnl/GHPC-Mod-Manager-Web/announce/en-US.md

 ## Announcement

+### 2025-10-05

+- v1.1.0 with polish translation UX and update flows with smarter downloads is now available!
+See the [changelog](#changelog) below for details.
+- Add support for Mod: Customizer Unrestricted

 ### 2025-10-01

 - v1.1.0-beta.1 beta version is now available with the in-app updater and translation upgrades.
-See the changelog below for details.
+See the [changelog](#changelog) below for details.
 - Add support for Mod: Stabilized BMP-1

 ### 2025-09-23

 - v1.0.1 Version has been released!
-Fixed several minor issues, details are in the update log below.
+Fixed several minor issues, details are in the [changelog](#changelog) below.

 ### 2025-09-04